 H-1B status allows for immigrant intent and is suitable for tenure-track and non-tenure-track positions.
 The total duration for H-1B status is six years, filed in a maximum of three-year increments.

-The Illinois Institute of Technology host department collects information from the prospective H-1B employee and submits the request forms and supporting documents to the International Center.
+The Illinois Institute of Technology host department collects information from the prospective H-1B employee and submits the request forms and supporting documents to the Office of Global Services (OGS).
 The petition is filed with United States Citizenship and Immigration Services for processing and adjudication with intermediate processing through the U.S. Department of Labor.

-Please submit one copy (no staples) of the items below to the International Center.
+Please submit one copy (no staples) of the items below to OGS.

-Processing time for an H-1B petition from when the complete request is received at the international Center to adjudication by U.S. Citizenship and Immigration Services (USCIS) can take approximately four to five months, with premium processing of more than six months if filed using regular processing.
-Processing times may increase or decrease depending on the time of year and volume of applications at the International Center and at USCIS.
+Processing time for an H-1B petition from when the complete request is received at OGS to adjudication by U.S. Citizenship and Immigration Services (USCIS) can take approximately four to five months, with premium processing of more than six months if filed using regular processing.
+Processing times may increase or decrease depending on the time of year and volume of applications at OGS and at USCIS.
 Please see the processing time information for further details including information about the intermediate steps with the U.S. Department of Labor.